neutrinojs/neutrino/docs/packages/banner/README.md

 // Use with default options
 neutrino.use(banner);

-// Also accepts options for Webpack's BannerPlugin
+// Also accepts options for webpack's BannerPlugin
 // https://webpack.js.org/plugins/banner-plugin/

 // Usage shows the default values of this middleware: